zgornel/ConceptnetNumberbatch.jl/README.md

  - fast for retrieving embeddings of exact matches
  - fast for retrieving embeddings of wildcard matches (`xyzabcish` is matched to `######ish`)
  - if neither exact or wildcard matches exist, retrieval can be based on string distances (slow, see `src/search.jl`)
- - it is not possible to retrieve embeddings from multiple distinct languages at the same time (in a single indexing operation)
- - decreasing the vocabulary size based on language (i.e. detect the language of the text before searching) may increase performance significantly at the cost of more mismatches for rare words

 ## Installation